 As a result, upper elements of the core become uncovered and temperature still increases.
 At around 5800 s the cladding temperature of 1100 K is reached.
-From this moment on, the Zircaloy in the cladding is oxidised by the primary coolant, producing ZrO2 and H2.
+From this moment on, the Zircaloy in the cladding is oxidised by the primary coolant, producing ZrO_2 and H_2 .
 Due to the exothermic reaction, the cladding temperature increase is accelerated.
 Shortly after, the PARs in the compartment of pressuriser is activated.
 At around 6800 s, the melting temperature is reached, relocation of the core starts.
 At the same time, liquid in the surge line and in the pressurizer is boiled off through the opened pressurizer manhole.
 Further, at 8600 s, the PARs are activated in all containment compartments, and the containment pressure reaches 1.3 bar.
 Thanks to the PARs, the equivalent hydrogen concentration (i.e. including the penalising effect of CO) increases but remains under 4% during the early phase.
 At the same time, the oxygen concentration drops from 20% initially to 10% shortly before vessel failure, and the vapour concentration increases from 10% to 40% during the early phase.
+The probability of containment leak or rupture due to hydrogen burn is evaluated to be negligible during the early phase (i.e. <10-14/reactor.year).